Joining the Donald Ross Society provides the benefits of:

 Sunday the 30th was at Hyde Park Golf & Country Club in Cincinnati.
 Tom Bendelow laid out the original nine holes in 1902.
 The club acquired additional property and in 1920 Donald Ross completely redesigned the course which has stayed true to its Ross roots while implementing occasional upgrades with the most recent done by Tim Liddy.
 Lunch preceded afternoon golf.
 Long time member and club historian Art Fischer provided a brief history of the club during lunch.
 Hyde Park member LV Semona also guided the group around the golf course and club house.

 May 2017 - New Jersey - Double Header!

 March 2017 - Jacksonville

-March 23-28 - Plans have been firmed up to play San Jose Country Club on Thursday afternoon March 23, then Timuquana Country Club on Friday with a club dinner, followed by Hyde Park Golf Club on Saturday morning, Mark Bostick Golf Club at the University of Florida on Sunday morning, and then 9 am shotgun start on Monday morning at Sawgrass Country Club.
-A SAVE THE DATE email blast was sent on December 11th.
-Registration forms with all details, including costs and a headquarters hotel, was emailed to Society members on January 2nd.
-We're indebted to Society Board member Derek Dobbs, and to Society members Joe Pesek, Jim Hoener and Fred Seely for their invaluable assistance in arranging this event.
+March 23-28 - The event was fantastic.
+The Society played San Jose Country Club on Thursday March 23, Timuquana Country Club on Friday afternoon with a club dinner, followed by Hyde Park Golf Club on Saturday, Mark Bostick Golf Club at the University of Florida on Sunday morning.
+Monday morning was a shotgun start at Sawgrass Country Club.
+We're indebted to Society members Fred Seely, Joe Pesek, and Jim Hoener.
+Society Board member Derek Dobbs also provided invaluable assistance in arranging this event.